-- b. identify the role and planned function of each strategic growth area in conformity with the Regional intensification hierarchy in policy 4.1.3; - c. identify the planned residents and jobs target for each strategic growth area; - d. identify the role for other community areas in accommodating additional residential units through gentle density forms of intensification: - i. other major streets; and - ii. local infill; - e. plan for a range and mix of housing that is commensurate with the planned density and local context, considering affordable housing needs; and, - f. identify implementation policies and strategies to prioritize, phase in and achieve local municipal intensification targets in local official plans.
+- b.
+Identify the role and planned function of each strategic growth area in conformity with the Regional intensification hierarchy in policy 4.1.3; - c.
+Identify the planned residents and jobs target for each strategic growth area; - d.
+Identify the role for other locations in Community Areas in accommodating additional residential units through gentle density along other major streets and in local infill: - e.
+Plan for a range and mix of housing that is commensurate with the planned density and local context, considering affordable housing needs; and, - f. identify implementation policies and strategies to prioritize, phase in and achieve local municipal intensification targets in local official plans.

-4.4.12 That local municipalities shall identify minimum and maximum density and height targets for strategic growth areas in a manner that is consistent with Regional and local municipal intensification hierarchies.

-4.4.13 That strategic growth area density targets apply to the entirety of the area within the boundary delineation, not individual parcels.

-4.4.14 That development within strategic growth areas shall be prioritized along existing rapid transit corridors on Map 10 and in locations with existing water and wastewater capacity.

-4.4.15 That future rapid transit corridors identified in Map 10 be planned for higher density development and improved access to multi-modal transit facilities over the long term.

-4.4.16 That local municipalities shall, in consultation with the Region, identify locations along Regional arterial roads and other major streets where the missing middle can be accommodated.

-4.4.17 To work with local municipalities to encourage integration of gentle density and a mix and range of housing options within existing neighbourhoods.

-4.4.18 That development within strategic growth areas be of an urban form and design that is compact, accessible, mixed-use, oriented to the street, pedestrian- and cyclist-friendly, and transit supportive.

-4.4.19 That all new buildings in strategic growth areas shall front the major street.
-Reverse lotting on the street is not permitted and site design shall orient the main building entrance(s) to face the public street(s) and provide a pedestrian friendly urban form where appropriate, as determined by the local municipality.
-Surface parking between the main building entrance and the major street shall not be permitted.

-4.4.20 That a wide range of residential, commercial and institutional uses, including retail uses, offices, mixed-use and human services be provided in strategic growth areas.

-4.4.21 That strategic growth areas be planned and designed to achieve an appropriate transition of built form to adjacent areas.

-4.4.22 To recognize strategic growth areas as:

-- a. the preferred location for major office uses; and - b. hubs of commerce, business, and entertainment activities

-4.4.23 That secondary plans or equivalent comprehensive planning studies within strategic growth areas specify that a minimum of 35% of new housing units within Regional Centres and MTSAs be affordable, offering a range of compact housing forms and tenures, and intrinsically affordable units for low and moderate income households.

-4.4.24 That local municipalities shall prepare an implementation stategy to address the requirement that a minimum 35% of new housing units in Regional Centres and MTSAs be affordable.

-4.4.25 To encourage tools such as Community Improvement Plans to encourage office and purpose built rental housing within strategic growth areas and to help improve economic activity and vitality.
+The Missing Middle and Gentle Density

+The terms Missing Middle and Gentle Density are planning concepts that encourage residential intensification within existing neighbourhoods that is devised for minimal impact on a neighborhood and its' character.
+Additional housing may be provided that is often connected to existing single-family homes by means of accessory units and/or by adding new ground-oriented, small-scale attached infill housing such as semi-detached, duplex and townhouses where it is appropriate.

+- 4.4.11 That local municipalities shall develop local municipal intensification hierarchies and identify minimum and maximum density and height targets for strategic growth areas in a manner that is consistent with the Regional intensification hierarchy. - 4.4.12 That strategic growth area density targets apply to the entirety of the area within the boundary delineation, not individual parcels. - 4.4.13 That development within strategic growth areas shall be prioritized along existing rapid transit corridors on Map 10 and in locations with existing water and wastewater capacity. - 4.4.14 That rapid transit corridors identified in Map 10 be planned to support higher density development and improve access to multi-modal transit facilities over the long-term. - 4.4.15 That local municipalities shall, in consultation with York Region, identify locations along Regional arterial roads and other major streets where the missing middle can be accommodated. - 4.4.16 To work with local municipalities to encourage integration of gentle density and a mix and range of housing options within the built boundary, where locally appropriate, through redevelopment of existing neighbourhoods. - 4.4.17 That development within strategic growth areas be of an urban form and design that is compact, accessible, mixed-use, oriented to the street, pedestrian- and cyclist-friendly, and transit supportive. - 4.4.18 That a wide range of residential, commercial and institutional uses, including retail uses, offices, mixed-use and human services be provided in strategic growth areas. - 4.4.19 That strategic growth areas be planned and designed to achieve an appropriate transition of built form to adjacent areas. - 4.4.20 To recognize strategic growth areas as: - a.
+The preferred location for major office uses; and - b.
+Hubs of commerce, business, and entertainment activities - 4.4.21 That secondary plans or equivalent comprehensive planning studies within strategic growth areas specify that a minimum of 35% of new housing units within Regional Centres and major transit station areas (MTSAs) be affordable, offering a range of compact housing forms and tenures, and intrinsically affordable units for low and moderate income households. - 4.4.22 That local municipalities shall prepare an implementation strategy to address the requirement that a minimum 35% of new housing units in Regional Centres and MTSAs be affordable. - 4.4.23 To encourage tools such as Community Improvement Plans to encourage office and affordable housing including purpose-built rental housing within strategic growth areas and to help improve economic activity and vitality.